A good way to get lazy bowels moving

 - Or cook it first, making it easier to peel.

-Sprinkle it with lemon juice once it is peeled.
+Sprinkle it with lemon juice once it is peeled, to avoid the coloration of the vegetable.

 It can be uncomfortable for babies to digest salsify.
 It is therefore better not to feed it to children before the age of 15 months.
 Introduce older children to salsify soup, an easy-to-make recipe.